Memories of The Future

 The conceptual continuation of this series is the print works, which made by using outdated digital equipment and various papers found in the ruins of the Soviet era.

-In this perfomative act of printing, Im demonstrate how the signs and knoweledge of the past collapsing and transforming into another.
+In perfomative act of printing, Im demonstrate how the signs and knoweledge of the past collapsing and transforming into another.
 All materials are found on ruins of Soviet era — the technical documentation, research data, computational programmes on punch cards and other knoweledge carriers — In currenty its nothing more than paper.

 A damaged digital data carrier in the casemate of Fort Nikolaevsky, destroyed by explosions in 1920-30s.
 On that territory a exist a burial ground for radioactive waste, left over from the 1940-1950s laboratory that studied the effects of x-ray on animals.
 Karelian Isthmus, June 2020;